2021 Tunisian self-coup: Announcement

 On the night of 25 July 2021, Saied announced in a televised address the adoption of "extraordinary measures", namely the dismissal of the government, the suspension of parliament and the lifting of its members' parliamentary immunity.
 Saied said that he would assume executive authority with a new prime minister, and also declared himself attorney general.

-In the announcement, which came after meeting between Saied and his top advisors and security leaders at his palace, Saied warned "any who think of resorting to weapons".
+In the announcement, which came after meetings between Saied and his top advisors and security leaders at his palace, Saied warned "any who think of resorting to weapons".
 Hours later, military forces were deployed to barricade the parliament's headquarters, preventing Ghannouchi and other parliamentarians from entering the building.

 Reactions

 Domestic

 Many Tunisians initially supported the move, with tens of thousands taking to the streets to celebrate the coup soon after its announcement.
 However, economic downturn since reduced the popularity of Saied and the new constitution.

-The next day after the coup, Mechichi released a statement on social media in which he announced that he would hand over authority to the next prime minister the President chooses, saying that he won't "play an obstructive role in complicating the situation in Tunisia" and that he will "continue to serve his country under all circumstances".
+The next day after the coup, Mechichi released a statement on social media in which he announced that he would hand over authority to the next prime minister the president chooses, saying that he won't "play an obstructive role in complicating the situation in Tunisia" and that he will "continue to serve his country under all circumstances".
 Middle East Eye (MEE) reported that Mechichi was physically assaulted and forced to resign.
 This was denied by Mechichi, but the MEE "stood by its report".
 Mechichi's first public appearance came eleven days after the coup at the Tunisian anti-corruption agency to declare his properties.

-Ghannouchi, on the other hand, immediately rejected Saied's decisions and said that he would call a parliamentary session in defiance of the President, whose move he called a "full-fledged coup".
+Ghannouchi, on the other hand, immediately rejected Saied's decisions and said that he would call a parliamentary session in defiance of the president, whose move he called a "full-fledged coup".
 However, the military blocked Ghannouchi from entering the parliament building, so he led a sit-in protest in front of it.

 The coup was immediately denounced by Ennahda, the Dignity Coalition and the Heart of Tunisia, the three main parties in parliament.
 Former president Moncef Marzouki, who oversaw the transition to democracy after the revolution, also rejected the coup, calling it "the beginning of slipping into an even worse situation".

 In September 2021, a four-party coalition between Ettakatol, the Democratic Current, Afek Tounes and the Republican Party adopted a position against the coup.
 In May 2022, another coalition was announced, the National Salvation Front, between Ennahda, the Dignity Coalition, the Heart of Tunisia, Al Amal, Al Irada and five civil society groups along with independent politicians.

 The Tunisian General Labour Union (UGTT), Tunisia's national trade union center, initially supported the coup, but the relationship between Saied and the UGTT soured, with the UGTT repeatedly voicing concerns about Saied's commitment to preserving rights and freedoms.